fibert/cdk-aspect-vpc-stateful-cidr-block-assigner/README.md

 * Removing this aspect after first use will cause deployment issues

-## Availability Zone Migration Considerations
+## General Availability Zone Migration Considerations
 When migrating AWS resources between AZs, it's recommended to use the Expand/Shrink approach.
 This method involves expanding your VPC to include new AZs, deploy your application resources in the new AZs, and then gradually shrink the footprint in the AZs you want to migrate away from.

 The shrinking process, which involves removing resources and subnets from the AZs you're migrating away from, requires extreme caution.
 Before deleting any AWS resources or subnets, it's essential to ensure that all critical workloads and data have been successfully migrated to the new AZs.
 Only after confirming that all resources have been safely migrated and that there are no dependencies on the old AZs should you proceed with deletion.
 Remember that deleting resources is irreversible, so always double-check and consider using temporary safeguards like disabling termination protection only when you're absolutely certain about the deletion.